7777xy/PetCare_App/README.md

 - **Pet Dao, Appointment Dao & Reminder Dao**: Data Access Objects (DAO) that define SQL queries and database operations (insert, update, delete, retrieve) for each data type.
 - **Pet Entity, Appointment Entity & Reminder Entity**: Entity classes that represent the tables in the Room database.
 Each entity defines the schema for its respective data model.
 - **Pet Extensions, Appointment Extensions & Reminder Extensions**: Extension functions used to convert between database entities and UI/domain models, ensuring clean separation between storage representation and app logic.
+- **MyPet ViewModel, Appointment Viewmodel & Reminder ViewModel**: These ViewModels manage the core data and business logic for their respective screens.
+They handle data retrieval, insertion, updates, and communication with the Room database through the Repository layer.
+Each ViewModel exposes reactive UI states to ensure that changes in the underlying data are immediately reflected in the UI, improving both performance and user experience.

 ## Tests